top of page

 ABOUT ALISHA

-For 24 years, Alisha Greenberg has been at the forefront of sports philanthropy, shaping how leagues, athletes, and brands harness sports for social impact.
+For 25 years, Alisha Greenberg has been at the forefront of sports philanthropy, helping to establish the field and shaping how leagues, athletes, and brands harness sports for social impact.

-A trusted expert, she has spoken at Engage for Good, SXSW and other industry conferences and has been featured in global media outlets such as ESPN, The New York Times and Sports Business Journal.
+A trusted expert and industry pioneer, she has spoken at Engage for Good, SXSW, and other industry conferences and has been featured in global media outlets including ESPN, The New York Times, and Sports Business Journal.

-As a well respected industry trailblazer, she has spent over two decades sharing her experience with organizations such as Major League Baseball, the National Basketball Association, NIKE Global Community Impact, the U.S. Soccer Foundation, the U.S. Tennis Association, and Women’s Sports Foundation.
+She has spent over two decades sharing her expertise with organizations such as Major League Baseball, the National Basketball Association, NIKE Global Community Impact, the U.S. Soccer Foundation, the U.S. Tennis Association, and the Women's Sports Foundation.

 She formed Rounding Third LLC in 2009 to advise on strategy, partnerships, and evaluation for prominent clients including Athletes for Hope, Wins for Warriors (founded by MLB All-Star Justin Verlander), Kids Play International (founded by 3x Olympian Tracy Evans), Positive Tracks, the President's Council on Fitness, Sports & Nutrition, Sports Business Journal, and The Skatepark Project (founded by Tony Hawk).

-For over two decades, Alisha has served as a key subject matter expert for the Robert Wood Johnson Foundation (RWJF), the nation's largest philanthropy dedicated solely to health.
-Early in her career, Alisha oversaw sports partnerships for the RWJF funded Sports Philanthropy Project (SPP), followed by 18 years as the director of prestigious award programs for the Foundation.
-RWJF has benefited from her valuable thought leadership, extensive industry network, and talent to develop and execute opportunities for learning and convening.
-She has remained an essential partner to the Foundation and currently serves as the RWJF Sports Culture Advisor where she uses sports and culture as a platform to amplify the mission and message of RWJF.
+For over two decades, Alisha has served as a key subject matter expert for the Robert Wood Johnson Foundation (RWJF), a leading national philanthropy.
+Early in her career, she oversaw sports partnerships for the RWJF-funded Sports Philanthropy Project (SPP), the first national organization dedicated to bringing together sports leaders working in social impact.
+She went on to spend 18 years directing the Foundation’s prestigious sports award program.
+She currently serves as RWJF Sports Culture Advisor, using sports and culture as a platform to amplify the Foundation’s mission.

 Alisha regularly leads guest lectures at prominent institutions including Cal Poly, Georgetown, Indiana University, Michigan, Michigan State and Yale.
 She is dedicated to education and training for emerging and current leaders in the field and serves as co-founder and co-director of the Sports and Entertainment Impact Collective (SEIC).
 SEIC's Certificate Program, Custom Facilitation and Speaker Series events are designed to elevate expertise and inspire action.